 Alan Gelb HAVING THE LAST SAY: Capturing Your Legacy in One Small Story (Tarcher Perigee); CONQUERING THE COLLEGE ADMISSIONS ESSAY IN TEN STEPS (Ten Speed Press); SEVEN STEPS TO CONFIDENT WRITING (New World Library)

-Nancy A. Nichols WOMEN BEHIND THE WHEEL: An Unexpected and Personal History of the Car (forthcoming from Pegasus Books)
+Nancy A. Nichols WOMEN BEHIND THE WHEEL: An Unexpected and Personal History of the Car (Pegasus Books)

 Katie Simon UNTITLED ON SEX AFTER SEXUAL ASSAULT (forthcoming from Kensington)